 Q. Why are NCERT solutions necessary for class 6 Social Science?

-Q. Where to find and download NCERT solutions for class 6th maths?
+Q. Where to find and download NCERT Solutions for class 6th Social Science?

 A. The Aakash NCERT Solution for Class 6 Social Science material is available on the Aakash website.
 The solutions are given topic-wise for easy reference.